-(a) If the arbitrator(s) determine that all items have been settled and there is no written agreement as to the allocation of the fees and expenses for the arbitration and

-- related procedures, the arbitrator(s) shall render an award on the allocation of the expenses for the dispute resolution process, which may be added to the written agreement or final mediation settlement agreement or the arbitrator may issue an award stipulating the allocation of these expenses. - (b) The arbitrator(s) shall forward a copy of the final settlement agreement and/or the Arbitration Award to the CDRS case administrator who shall issue a certified copy to each of the parties, according to RULE-A20(g).
+- (a) If the arbitrator(s) determine that all items have been settled and there is no written agreement as to the allocation of the fees and expenses for the arbitration and related procedures, the arbitrator(s) shall render an award on the allocation of the expenses for the dispute resolution process, which may be added to the written agreement or final mediation settlement agreement or the arbitrator may issue an Arbitration Award stipulating the allocation of these expenses. - (b) If there is a full settlement through the mediation, negotiation, etc., of all issues involved in the arbitration, with the agreement of all of the parties and the arbitrator, the arbitrator may write those issues that were settled in an Arbitration Award. - (c) The arbitrator(s) shall forward a copy of the final settlement agreement and/or the Arbitration Award to the CDRS case administrator who shall issue a certified copy to each of the parties, according to RULE-A20(i).